Are you looking for information on ...

 As far as the government is concerned, it’s the only action you need to take to opening your church.
 However, it is wise to break this action down into several sub-points to start your church legally.

 Don’t try to start a church without legal counsel.

-Many lawyers who specialize in a simple non-profit will charge you around $1,500-$2,500 (averaging $500 an hour) to double-check your non-profit documents.
+Many lawyers who specialize in a simple non-profit and tax exempt status will charge you around $1,500-$2,500 (averaging $500 an hour) to double-check your non-profit documents.